simara-svatopluk/ddd-course/3-model/model.md

 Entities are identified by an identity.
 How do we select an entity from a collection?
-We need a tool which also identifies entity, and that tool can be an identifier.
+We need a tool which also identifies an entity, and that tool can be an identifier.

 An identifier can be a practical implementation of an identity.
 Identifier as a value object really fit - if any property of an identifier is different, the identifier is different.